 Grants are awarded based on need and do not need to be repaid.
 Federal, state and institutional grants are available.
 In order to apply for aid, students must complete the Free Application for Federal Student Aid (FAFSA) each academic year.
 Eligible students will be considered for all types of need-based aid.
-Grants are renewable each year, provided that the recipient meets each award's specified criteria and submits updated documentation annually.
+Grants are renewable each year, provided that the recipient meets the specified criteria for each award and submits updated documentation annually.
 In order to maintain eligibility, students must maintain certain qualifications as outlined by the Satisfactory Academic Progress Policy and/or the qualifications as outlined by the specific grant program awarded.

 The Pell Grant is awarded to students who have demonstrated exceptional financial need and who have not earned a bachelor's degree.
 Award amounts are based on the expected family contribution (EFC) as determined annually by the U.S. Department of Education.
 Award amounts can change yearly, and are prorated based on enrollment status.